 - Breathing difficulty

-- Rigid appearance to the abdomen
+- The rigid appearance of the abdomen

 - Severe abdominal pain or sharp abdominal pain that comes on suddenly